History of Brazil in Timeline

 1992: Collor Impeached

-In 1994, Fernando Henrique Cardoso produced the Plano Real, stabilizing the economy, and won the election.
+In 1994, Fernando Henrique Cardoso produced the Plano Real, stabilizing the Brazilian economy, and subsequently won the election.

 1998: Cardoso Wins Re-election

-In 2000, the Brazilian health system was ranked 125th among the 191 countries evaluated by the World Health Organization (WHO).
+The Brazilian health system was ranked 125th among the 191 countries evaluated by the World Health Organization (WHO) in 2000.

 2002: Sign language law

-In 2002, Brazil's sign language law required government authorities and public agencies to accept and provide information in Língua Brasileira dos Sinais or "LIBRAS", the Brazilian Sign Language.
+The 2002 sign language law requires government authorities and public agencies to accept and provide information in Língua Brasileira dos Sinais or "LIBRAS".

 In 2004, City of God received four Academy Award nominations, including Best Director.

-In 2005, 51 million Brazilian nationals made ten times more trips than foreign tourists and spent five times more money than their international counterparts.
+In 2005, 51 million Brazilian nationals made ten times more trips than foreign tourists and spent five times more money, highlighting the importance of domestic tourism.

-In 2005, the National Indian Foundation estimated that Brazil had 40 uncontacted tribes.
+In 2005, the National Indian Foundation estimated that Brazil has 40 different uncontacted tribes.

-In 2005, the first airplane engine running on ethanol was produced in Brazil.
+In 2005, the first airplane engine running on ethanol was produced.

-In 2006, Brazil achieved self-sufficiency in oil production, marking a significant reduction in its dependence on imported oil.
+In 2006, Brazil achieved self-sufficiency in oil production, reducing its dependence on imports.

 2006: Lula Re-elected